ccnlab/lvis/sims/lvis_cu3d100_te16deg_axon/README.md

 The Go leabra replication is about the same speed on the nominally faster hpc2 cluster, with 2 threads and 16 MPI nodes.

-Spiking takes about 120 msec for 200 cycles so it is significantly faster per cycle as expected.
+Spiking takes about 120 msec for 200 cycles so it is significantly faster per cycle as ex6pected.

 # Params